jamesnulliu/jamesnulliu.github.io/content/blogs/wsl-is-all-you-need/index.md

 ## 1. Motivation

-Coding on Windows feels like a nightmare, but most games can't be played on Linux, and I hate MacOS from many aspects.
+Coding on Windows feels like a nightmare, but most games do not run on Linux, and I hate MacOS 🤢🤮 from many aspects.

 After trying many ways, now I firmly believe that WSL (as a Docker launcher 🤣) is the best solution if: